OPMTerra/PolyGeoEngine/README.md

 **A Headless 2D CAD Kernel built in C++**

-PolyGeo is a high-performance, command-line based geometry engine designed to demonstrate systems engineering concepts including custom memory management, runtime polymorphism, and serialization.
+PolyGeo is a high-performance, command-line based geometry engine designed to demonstrate systems engineering concepts including custom memory management, hardware-aware allocation, and runtime polymorphism.
 It serves as a lightweight "backend" for 2D Computer Aided Design (CAD) applications.

 ## Technical Highlights 🚀

-* **Custom Arena Allocator:** Replaces standard `new`/`delete` with a pre-allocated contiguous memory block.
-This eliminates system call overhead (making allocation significantly faster) and solves external fragmentation by packing objects linearly.
+### 1. Hardware-Aligned Arena Allocator
+Unlike standard `new`/`malloc`, PolyGeo uses a custom **Arena Allocator** that manages a pre-allocated contiguous block of memory.
+* **Performance:** Eliminates system call overhead during runtime.
+* **Hardware Safety:** Implements strict **Memory Alignment** logic.
+The allocator calculates padding bytes to ensure every object (Triangle, Circle, etc.) starts at a memory address compatible with the CPU's alignment requirements (using `std::max_align_t`).
+This prevents hardware faults on strict architectures and optimizes CPU cache fetch cycles.

+### 2. Factory Design Pattern (OOD)
+The engine utilizes the **Factory Pattern** to decouple the *user interface* (main loop) from the *object creation logic*.
+* **Separation of Concerns:** `ShapeFactory` handles the complex logic of parsing inputs, requesting memory from the Arena, and constructing objects.
+* **Extensibility:** New shapes can be added to the Factory without modifying the core application loop, adhering to the **Open/Closed Principle**.

+### 3. Manual Lifecycle Management (RAII & Placement New)
+The engine constructs objects directly into the Arena using **Placement New**.
+* **Design Choice:** Since the Arena owns the raw memory, standard `delete` cannot be used on shape pointers.
+* **Implementation:** The engine implements a rigorous manual cleanup phase where `~Shape()` destructors are explicitly invoked for every active object before the Arena releases the memory block.
+This ensures resource correctness without the overhead of reference counting.

+### 4. Zero-Overhead Undo/Redo
-* **Zero-Overhead Undo/Redo:** Implements a rigorous linear history stack.
-Because state changes involve swapping pointers rather than deep-copying objects, the Undo/Redo operations are $O(1)$ (instantaneous) regardless of shape complexity.
+Implements a linear history stack.
+Because state changes involve swapping pointers rather than deep-copying objects, the Undo/Redo operations are strictly **$O(1)$** (constant time).
-* **Polymorphic Architecture:** Uses a virtual command interface to treat all geometric primitives (`Circle`, `Rectangle`, `Triangle`) uniformly, allowing for easy extensibility.

 ## Architecture 🏗️

-The engine follows a strict "Command → Allocate → Construct" pipeline to ensure memory safety and performance:
+The engine follows a strict "Command → Factory → Arena" pipeline:

-1.  **Command Parser:** Reads raw text input and validates syntax.
+1.  **Command Parser:** Reads raw text input in `main.cpp`.
+2.  **ShapeFactory:** Validates input and calculates size requirements.
-2.  **Arena Allocation:** Requests a block from the pre-allocated `Arena`.
-If successful, returns a raw pointer (`void*`).
+3.  **Arena Allocation:** Calculates the necessary **Padding** for alignment and returns a raw pointer.
-3.  **Object Construction:** Uses **Placement New** to construct the specific shape (`Circle`/`Rectangle`/`Triangle`) directly into the allocated memory slot.
+4.  **Placement New:** Constructs the shape implementation (`Circle`/`Rect`) in the aligned slot.
-4.  **Vector Storage:** Stores the pointer in the `active_shapes` vector for rendering or the `history_stack` for undo operations.
+5.  **Cleanup:** On exit, the engine iterates through active shapes to manually invoke destructors, ensuring a clean shutdown before the Arena is freed.

 ## How to Build & Run 🛠️